muratk3n/thirdwave/en/tweets/2019/week51.md

 (you try to evade, run, hunt, gather), they create these conditions in a modern albeit in a post apocalyptic backdrop.
-Instead of wild nature u get broken arch (forage 4 food in abandoned supermarket) and ppl who are now monsters.
+Instead of wild nature u get broken arch (forage 4 food in abandoned supermarket) and ppl who are now monsters (wild animals).

 *2019-12-17 11:40:1*

 ---

 You see, tech, white-collar world is not only about inbread centrist mama's boys.
 They have a "left" too, and it is in the free, open source crowd.

 *2019-12-17 11:39:34*